eclipse/epsilon-website/mkdocs/docs/doc/articles/release-tasks/index.md

 ### Tagging the release

 You should run `git tag x.y`, replacing x.y with the version.
-Then do `git push --follow-tags`.
+Then do `git push origin x.y` (again, `x.y` is the version).
+You can verify the tag was pushed by checking the output of `git ls-remote --tags origin`.

 ### Update the website